Gibbo3771/ruby_calc/README.md

    This will not work `"5 ( 3 + 3 )"`

    This will `"5 * ( 3 + 3 + 3 )"`
+* Working with negative numbers, spacing is important for the parser!
+The negative qualifier must be directly to the left of   the number

+   This will not work, 1 will not be interpreted as a negative number `5 - - 1`

+   This will `5- -1` or `5--1` or `5 --1`

 * Scientific functions must be enclosed in brackets